This is the film

 To top it off, the acting is exemplary.
 Watts is so good at playing all the heightened, occasionally campy, versions of Betty and Diane; it’s an all-timer performance.
 Harring is terrific as a closed book with deep secrets and desires, her minimal expressiveness making her flashier moments really stand out.
 Theroux is hilarious as the aloof director, but still carries himself with resigned tragedy.
 And the supporting actors almost all manage to leave an impression.

-There are some loose threads that could have been trimmed — I think one or two of Theroux’s scenes are excessive — but my biggest question of the film is whether it is too bleak in the way it pulls the rug out from under us in showing Betty/Diane’s dark alternate reality.
+There are some loose threads that could have been trimmed — I think one or two of Theroux’s scenes are excessive — but my biggest question about the film is whether it is too bleak in the way it pulls the rug out from under us in showing Betty/Diane’s dark alternate reality.
 While the majority of the film is an illusory blend of optimism and creeping dread, the ending is a suffocating nightmare of broken dreams.
 It’s all brilliant, of course; just not something that puts you in a good mood for the rest of the day.

 I first watched Mulholland Drive with my friend Nate in his apartment, and we spent what felt like hours talking about it afterwards — he had seen it before and helped me piece it together.
 That night and every time I’ve watched since, I’ve been almost overwhelmed with the movie.
 It’s an embarrassment of cinematic riches, one of the most thought-provoking and unusual films I’ve ever scene.
 It truly is one of Hollywood’s great masterpieces, irony and all.